Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

 Character and weapon upgraded system are very similar.

-## Armor
+## 3. Armor

-Each armor set will have a different element.

-Armor will have the same 5 elements.

-Armor whose strength is reduced resistance. strengthen defense.

-Armor helps increase the character's defense.
+Armor is also classified into 5 types to suit each type of character.
+Armor helps protect the character in battle by increasing HP and reducing the damage of attacks with elemental resistance.

-## Shield
+## 4. Shield

 Shields have the same 5 elements as armor.

-Shields help strengthen defense and increase the ability to dodge attacks from the opponent

-Shields increase the character's defense
+Shields help strengthen defense and increase the ability to dodge attacks from the opponent.
+Shields increase the character's defense.

+Legendary Shield is a special shield used to protect the character in battle by significantly increasing the combat power of the entire character.
+This is a guarantee of the player's victory in all PvE battles.
+Of course, the price of this Legendary Shield is very expensive and the quantity is limited.

-## Blacksmith
+## 5. Blacksmith

-Blacksmiths have 3 main characteristics: Upgrade, Reforge, Engrave
+Blacksmiths have 3 features: Upgrade, Reforge, Engrave

-### Upgrade
+### A. Upgrade

-#### Character upgrade

-Character upgrade makes the character stronger.
+Character upgrade: Character upgrade to higher hierarchy.

-#### Weapon upgrade

-Weapon upgrades make the weapon more powerful when attacking monsters.
+Weapon upgrade: Weapon upgrades make the weapon more powerful when attacking monsters.

-#### Upgrade armor-shield

-Armor shield upgrades increase defense and dodge from monster attacks.
+Upgrade armor-shield: Armor or shield upgrades to increase defense or dodge from the opponent.

-### Reforge
+### B. Reforge

-#### New equipment

-Players get shards from boss hunting.

-Players with all five shards will combine into a new equipment.
+Forge a new equipment: Players get trinkets from boss hunting, combine five trinkets into a new equipment.

-#### Upgrade equipment

-Players upgrade equipment by inserting shards into current equipment.
+Increase equipment stats: Players upgrade equipment stats by inserting trinket into current equipment.

-Equipment will be added elements to increase equipment power.

-### Engrave
+### C. Engrave

-Engrave the player's name according to the player's wishes
+Engrave the character's name according to the player.

-Engrave the item name according to the player's choice
+Engrave the item name according to the player.

-Engrave the name of the land the player owns
+Engrave the name of the land the player owns.

-## Land
+## 6. Land

-Players can buy land when reaching certain level.

-Players can sell existing land to buy other land.

-The land will be divided according to different levels of each region.

-The land will be divided according to different levels: kings, nobles, warriors and peasants.

-Players who own land according to different levels will enjoy different profits.
+LAND is a limited resource in the game, only 10,000 lots.
+In which: 4 lots for the King, 60 lots for Barons, 336 lots for Knights, the remaining 9600 lots for Peasants.

+Each character owns only one plot of land, which is determined through the classification of the banking system.

-## Banking System
+## 7. Banking System

-### Deposits and Withdrawals
+### A. Deposits and Withdrawals

-The player deposits Holy token in the bank receives Gold.
+The player deposits Holy token to the bank and receives in-game Gold currency.

 Players withdraw Gold to sell at the Marketplace.

 Calculated based on current rates.

-### Real estate Marketplace

-The player buys land at the bank.

-Players sell land in the marketplace with other players.
+### B. Withdraw and Deposit:

+Players can deposit with HOLY token to get back Gold which is the main currency in HolyKnight game.
+And vice versa, ssex players exchange Gold for HOLY tokens that can be transferred to their personal wallets or exchanged on exchanges.
+The exchange rate between HOLY token and Gold is calculated at that time by Chainlink Oracle contract.

+### C. Land valuation and sale:

+Characters can buy a plot of land that they like right here and use it for their own purposes or staking with the bank to receive an annual return.

 ### Staking

-Players staking Land Ownership token ID to receive profits.
+Players staking Land Ownership token ID to receive profits upto 13% APY.

 ### The Feudal system

-The Feudal system: The King, Barons, Knight, Peasants.
+As mentioned above there are 4 tiers for land, equivalent to: The King, Barons, Knights, Peasants.

-Each character's title will be referenced with the character's land ownership.
+A character who owns a plot of land of the King has the same rights as the King, similarly for other classes.